 Suddenly, you can manage your own time.
 No parent is telling you to straighten things up and take out the trash.
 You are now the master of your domain.
 The temptation is to let things slide … to procrastinate, get lazy, allow responsibilities to pile up.
 For your own sake and the sake of others around you, don’t let it happen.
 Doing so will just add stress to your life, and you’ll probably have enough stress as it is (“I’ve got a 20-page paper due Tuesday.
 When am I going to find time to finish it?”).

 The reality is, stress is just a part of college life.
-In fact, The American College Health Association reports 45 percent of college students say they experience “more than average stress,” and 87 percent said they “felt overwhelmed by all they had to do” at least once in the previous year.
+In fact, the American College Health Association reports 45% of college students say they experience “more than average stress” and 87% said they “felt overwhelmed by all they had to do” at least once in the previous year.
 One way to help overcome that feeling?
 Get organized, make a plan, and stick to it.

 One practical step to make it happen: Find an app that works for you.
 Did you know there are literally thousands of apps designed just to help college students stay organized?
 Use one of them.
 Or two or three if you need.
 Google Calendar is particularly popular with college students right now.
 Whatever you decide, manage your time well by prioritizing the most pressing things and being sure to work in those activities that make college so memorable.
 Yeah, things like a good game of Spikeball on the lawn.